creativescala/creative-scala/src/pages/expressions/05-exercises.md

 ## Exercises

+Let's check our understanding of the core concepts in this chapter with some exercises.

 #### Arithmetic

-Write an expression using integer literals, addition, and subtraction that evaluates to 42.
+Write an expression using integers, addition, and subtraction that evaluates to 42.

+This exercise is just about getting used to writing Scala code.
+There are many possible solutions.

 <div class="solution">

-This exercise is just about getting used to writing Scala code.
-Here is one possible solution.
+Here's how I chose to do it.

 ```scala mdoc
 1 + 43 - 2